confluentinc/examples/ccloud/docs/index.rst

       # For Docker Compose
       $ ./start-docker.sh

-6. Use Google Chrome to view the |c3| GUI at http://localhost:9021 .
-Click on the top-right button that shows the current date, and change ``Last 4 hours`` to ``Last 30 minutes``.
+#.
+Use Google Chrome to view the |c3| GUI at http://localhost:9021 .